tef/ratking/README.md

 - Re-run `ratking` to add new commits to `upstream/main`, and `git rebase` or `git merge` your working branch as normal.
 - When you're ready to make the switch, reopen PRs based on the migrated branches, like `upstream/UpstreamA/A1`.

+## Algorithm notes

+- It pulls out a 'linear history' from each branch
+- It merges them by date
+- It then throws out any commits that would cause a conflict
+- It then creates the history

 ## Caveats